Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 # Where to move within New York City?

 New York City is loud but that’s hardly breaking news.
-But how loud?
+In fact it is ranked as the second loudest city in the world according to Fox.
+[7] But how loud?
 And where exactly?
 For anyone planning to move within the city, **noise complaints** are more than just background chatter.
 They’re a quality of life issue.

 Too much noise at night can ruin your sleep, stress you out, and wear down your mental health.
 This blog explores how different areas in NYC vary in terms of noise complaints.
 Using data from the city’s 311 service, we break down when and where people report noise, what kind of noise it is, and how trends differ from borough to borough.